 Knights and Peasants is a strategic NFT-based game, taking place in a medieval setting.
-The game revolves around Questing and earning rewards but also houses a massive player driven economy.
+The game revolves around Questing and collecting rewards and also houses a massive player driven economy.

-The core feature of the game is Questing to earn experience for your Badge and find valuable rewards that you can either use yourself or trade with other players.
+The core feature of the game is Questing to earn experience for your Badge and find collect rewards that you can either use yourself or trade with other players.

 Knights & Peasants utilizes three different types of NFTs: Knights, Peasants and Items, all in-game assets that are truly player-owned and freely tradeable on our marketplace or on Opensea.